ava-labs/avalanche-docs/construye/references/command-line-interface.md

 `--network-timeout-coefficient` \(duration\):

-Petición a los peers expirarán desp Requests to peers will time out after [`network-timeout-coefficient`] * [average request latency].
+Petición a los peers expirarán después de [`network-timeout-coefficient`] * [latencia promedio de peticiones].
 Defaults to `2`.

 `--network-health-min-conn-peers` \(uint\):

-Node will report unhealthy if connected to less than this many peers.
-Defaults to `1`.
+El nodo informará que no está en buen estado si está conectado a menos de este número de pares.
+Predeterminado a `1`.

 `--network-health-max-time-since-msg-received` \(duration\):
 Node will report unhealthy if it hasn't received a message for this amount of time.

 Defaults to `1m`.